epinio/docs/src/references/cli/epinio_app_create.md

 ### Options

 ```
+  -b, --bind strings      services to bind immediately
+  -e, --env strings       environment variables to be used
   -h, --help              help for create
+  -i, --instances int32   The number of instances the application should have (default 1)
 ```

 ### Options inherited from parent commands